YuliiaKharchenko/pands-project/README.md

 #### Data analysis Python libraries required:

  - Pandas - to read, manipulate, calculate data, review data types
  - Numpy - to calculate data
  - Matplotlib.pyplot - to create plots
  - Seaborn - to visualise rezults of analysis
  - CSV - to read, write, and process data from CSV files

+#### Get started

+1. Clone the repository to your local machine:

+'''git clone <repository_url>'''

+2. Navigate to the project directory:

+'''cd <project_directory>'''

+3. Install the required dependencies.
+You can install them using pip:

+'''pip install pandas numpy matplotlib seaborn'''

+4. Once the dependencies are installed, you can run the program by executing the analysis.py script:

+'''python analysis.py'''

+The program will generate summary information about the dataset, histograms for each variable, scatter plots for pairs of variables, and additional analysis such as individual and mean ratios, and a correlation matrix.
+Explore the generated files and outputs to gain insights into the dataset.
+You can further customize the analysis according to your requirements by modifying the analysis.py script.

+#### Author

+This project was created by **Yuliia Kharchenko**.

 ***